JormungandAI/Jormungand/README.md

 ## Contact

-For any questions or inquiries, please contact us at [JormunandAI@outlook.com](mailto:JormunandAI@outlook.com).
+For any questions or inquiries, please contact us at [JormungandAI@outlook.com](mailto:JormungandAI@outlook.com).

 ---

-Thank you for your interest in the Jormunand project.
+Thank you for your interest in the Jormungand project.
 We are excited to see how this integration of Llama3.0-405b and Eliza Bot can enhance our engagement with AI in the realms of social media and predictive analytics.